Infidelity Counselling in Calgary | Betrayal Care

 Your first step is a free 15-minute consultation, which you can book online.
 From there we find a time that works for you, and therapy can usually begin within 24 to 48 hours, without the long waits common in much of the public system.

-Do you offer virtual counselling across Alberta?
+Do you offer virtual counselling outside Calgary?

 Do I have to share all the details of the affair?